Wyliemaster/GD-Demon-Softlock-fix/README.md

 - replace the old `CCGameManager.dat` with the fixed one (dont forget to backup in case of any mistakes) and delete `CCGameManager2.dat`

 open Geometry dash and then it *should* be fixed

+### Credits

+Special thanks to [NeverKills](https://twitter.com/NeverKills_) for testing the script and giving me the idea to make this